wwu-wombats/wombat/api.rst

 /api/move
 =========
 Post two paths to this route to mave a to b
-Post json {'src':'sourcepath', 'dst': 'destpath' }
+Post json {'src':'sourcepath', 'dest': 'destpath' }

-/api/delete/<file>
+/api/delete
 ==================
-Post a path to the server for deletion
+Post a path to the server for deletion post json {'payload': "name of file to delete"}

 /api/modify
 ===========